The Business of Menopause

 The cause of missing periods links directly to low estrogen levels.
 Estrogen is a woman’s main sex hormone, the hormone that dictates how all other hormones perform, including how the female brain and body function, and a woman’s ability to ovulate and menstruate.

 When estrogen falls too low, women will not be able to ovulate.
 And since progesterone is mostly produced during ovulation, it too declines when estrogen is deficient.
-Plenty of estrogen and progesterone are needed in order for a woman to have a regular and incident-free menstrual cycle and a monthly period bleed.
+Plenty of estrogen and progesterone are needed for a woman to have a regular and incident-free menstrual cycle and a monthly period bleed.
 Declining levels of estrogen and progesterone create multiple malfunctions of the brain and body including the malfunction of the menstrual cycle causing periods to sputter out over time.
 When estrogen finally drops low enough, periods stop for good.

 Is menopause preventable or reversible?